-Moose in Yellowstone are one of four subspecies of moose (Alces alces shirasi) in North America, and are found in forested areas and willow flats from southeastern British Columbia to northern Colorado.
-They are better adapted to survival in deep snow than other ungulates in Greater Yellowstone.
-Although some moose in Yellowstone migrate to lower elevations in winter, others move to higher elevations where they can browse beneath a mature forest canopy that reduces snow accumulation.
+Yellowstone moose are the smallest of four subspecies of moose (Alces alces shirasi) in North America.
+Found in forested areas and willow flats from southeastern British Columbia to southern Colorado, they are better adapted to survival in deep snow than other ungulates in Greater Yellowstone.
 Except during the rut, moose are usually found alone or in small family groups.
 This behavior, and their use of habitat where they are often well concealed, impedes accurate estimates of population size and distribution.
-Learn More: Moose Information Continued...

 Moose are the largest members of the deer family in Yellowstone.
 Both sexes have long legs that enable them to wade into rivers and through deep snow, to swim, and to run fast.
 Moose, especially cows with calves, are unpredictable and have chased people in the park.

 Moose are dark brown, often with tan legs and muzzle.
 Bulls have antlers for most of the year, or pedicles (flat bony protrusions on the skull) in the winter after antlers are cast.
 Females are distinguished from bulls without antlers by the white patch beneath their tail.
 Adults of both sexes have “bells”—a pendulous dewlap of skin and hair that dangles from the throat.
 Bulls urinate in wallows and lay down and splash in it spreading the scent all over them.
 The dewlap holds the scent that is then dispersed by the wind.